d33bs/RTX-KG2/cudbmi-set.alpine_build_and_run_notes.md

   - estimated to take 54-67 hours with Snakemake running on the built image
 - __Data result__:
   - `kg2-simplified.json.gz`
+  - Each build of KG2 is labeled with a unique build date/timestamp.
+The build timestamp can be found in the `build` slot of the `kg2-simplified.json` file and it can be found in the node with ID `RTX:KG2` in the Neo4j KG2 database.
+  - Viewing progress: `tail -f ~/kg2-build/build-kg2-snakemake.log`
+  - At the end of the build process, you should inspect the logfile `~/kg2-build/filter_kg_and_remap_predicates.log`

 ## Dataset Transfer